Slow Cooker Sweet and Tangy Pot Roast Recipe is the perfect blend of sweet, sour, and BBQ flavors. Everyone will love this roast!

 Are you a fan of the Ultimate Pot Roast on the site?
 You’re not alone, it is the most popular recipe on the site.
-For other tasty, easy to make slow cooker recipes to try out, check out my Slow Cooker Recipes.
+For other tasty, easy-to-make slow cooker recipes to try out, check out my Slow Cooker Recipes.

 Tangy and Sweet Pot Roast has always been a yummy comfort food, and there’s no question why.
 It’s filling, hearty, and feeds a lot of people, plus the recipe is great for your first time using a slow cooker.
 It absolutely lives up to its name, and is a meal you can set up in the crock pot in the morning and come home to a perfectly cooked meal at night.